Medicare funds a large portion of our nation’s healthcare system. According to the most recent Medicare data these numbers can be large.

 For example, under Part A there is a limit to how many days of hospitalization is covered.
 If you have to stay in the hospital beyond 60 days, you will have to pick up the cost after that time period.

-Here’s the breakdown in time and potential costs:
+Here’s an example breakdown in time and potential costs:

 - Days 1-60: $0 coinsurance for each benefit period